SQream/sqream_docs/reference/sql/sql_functions/index.rst

      - Calculates the position where a string starts inside another string
    * - :ref:`concat`
      - Concatenates two strings
+   * - :ref:`concat_function`
+     - Concatenates multiple strings
+   * - :ref:`crc64`
+     - Calculates a CRC-64 hash of an argument
    * - :ref:`decode`
      - Decodes or extracts binary data from a textual input string
    * - :ref:`isprefixof`